Design information & Software

 or lower than the signal frequency.

-the outer pair of zero-error frequencies are about 5 percent of the bandwidth
+Optimum performance over the whole band is obtained when the outer pair of zero-error frequencies are about 5 percent of the bandwidth inboard from the edges.
+The remaining zero-error frequency is best located half-way between the others.

-capacitors and these are used to align the higher frequency band edge with
+In practice, both of the ganged capacitors have trimmer capacitors and these are used to align the higher frequency band edge with tuning dial markings.
+Depending on circuit strays the oscillator trimmer will be set to the larger value.

-Small tuning coils can be set to precise value with iron-dust
+Small tuning coils can be set to precise value with iron-dust or ferrite slugs.

 Run this Program from the Web or Download and Run